CDRT/blog/docs/2022/log_analytics_device_health.md

 ![LA-Workspace](../img/2022/log_analytics_device_health/image5.jpg)

-## Deploying the Proactive Remediation Script Package
+## Deploying the Remediation

-Once you have Commercial Vantage installed and the necessary policies enabled on your endpoints, it's time to deploy a Proactive Remediation script to collect inventory.
+Once you have Commercial Vantage installed and the necessary policies enabled on your endpoints, it's time to deploy the Remediation script to collect inventory.

 !> Replace the **$customerID** and **$sharedKey** variables in the **Get-LenovoDeviceStatus.ps1** script

 - Login to the Microsoft Endpoint Manager [admin center](https://endpoint.microsoft.com)
-- Navigate to **Reports** > **Endpoint Analytics** > **Proactive remediations**
+- Navigate to **Devices** > **Scripts and remediations**
-- Click **Create script package**
+- Click **Create**
-- Enter a name for the script package and click **Next**
+- Enter a name for the script and click **Next**
 - Browse to **Get-LenovoDeviceStatus.ps1** for the **Detection script file**
 - Select **Yes** to **Run script in 64-bit PowerShell** and click **Next**
 - Assign to a group and set the schedule for the script package to run.
 - **Create**

 As devices receive the policy, review the **Device status** blade to verify if devices don't have Commercial Vantage installed or the necessary policies enabled.
 You can review this by adding the **Pre-remediation detection output** column.
-If there's no issue, detection status should simply return **Without issues**.

 ## Reporting